the

 everything in sight, helping other 'inmates', earning the staff's trust

-I did yoga wherever I could find carpeting.
-I insisted on regular
+I did yoga wherever I could find carpeting (the communal TV spot).

-morning walks around the block (staff-attended,
+morning walks around the block (staffer-attended

-my progress shamelessly, blatantly in front of any staffer within
+per the rules) behind an up-graded walker.
+I schemed scenarios to demonstrate my progress in front of any staffer within

 ear-shot.

-knew I needed out of there as soon as
+was such a depressing place to be.
+I needed out of there as soon as

-humanly possible if I was going to have any chance of fully recuperating,
+humanly possible if I was going to have any chance of fully recuperating, of getting back into the real world and on with my new self.

 a second chance to start over from scratch.
 I got what I asked